pve/foobotapi/txt/testing.md

 See the [tooling](txt/tooling.md) section for more details on the `pytest` tool.

-Conventions around timestamps.
+Conventions around timestamps:
-`"created_at": "2019-12-23T21:46:23Z",`
+* `"created_at": "2019-12-23T21:46:23Z",`
-is what you can stick in and get back from adafruit
+is what you can stick in and get back from adafruit.

-The foobot API gives back a 'time' sensor value in epoch format, e.g. `1490861042`
+* The foobot API gives back a 'time' sensor value in epoch format, e.g. `1490861042`

 Inspiration for some code: